ADX Analysis and ADX Signals

 ADX is calculated by subtracting these two values and applying a smoothing function.

-The higher the indicator value the stronger the trend.
+Higher the indicator value the stronger the market trend.

-A value of below 20 indicates that the market is not trending but moving in a range.
+A value of below 20 indicates that the market isn't trending but heading in a range.

-A value of above 20 confirms a buy or sell signal and indicates a new trend is emerging.
+A value of above 20 confirms a buy or sell signal & indicates a new trend is emerging.

-Values above 30 signifies a strong trending market.
+Values above 30 demonstrates a strong trending market.

-When ADX turns down from above 30, it signifies that the current trend is losing momentum.
+When ADX indicator turns down from above 30, it signifies that the current trend is losing momentum.

-Since the ADX alone is a directionless indicator it is combined with the DMI index to determine the direction of the currency pair.
+Since the ADX alone is a directionless indicator it's combined with the DMI index to figure-out the direction of the currency pair.

 DMI

-When the ADX is combined with DMI index a trader can determine the direction of the trend and then use the this indicator to determine the momentum of the prevailing trend direction.
+When the ADX is combined with DMI index one can determine the direction of the trend & then use the this indicator to determine the momentum of the prevailing trend direction.

-Forex Technical Analysis and Generating Forex Trading Signals
+Forex Analysis and How to Generate Trading Signals

-A buy signal is generated when the +DI is above -DI, and the ADX is above 20
+A buy signal gets generated when +DI is above –DI, and the ADX indicator is above 20

-The Exit signal is generated when the indicator turns down from above 30.
+The Exit signal gets generated when indicator turns down from above 30.

 Sell Signal

-A short signal is generated when the -DI is above +DI, and the ADX is above 20
+A short signal gets generated when –DI is above +DI, and the ADX indicator is above 20

-The Exit signal is generated when the indicator turns down from above 30.
+The Exit signal gets generated when indicator turns down from above 30.